 No, the EU GPP criteria have been developed as part of the voluntary approach to GPP endorsed in the communication Public procurement for a better environment (COM (2008) 400).
 This communication indicated a number of measures to be taken by the European Commission to support the implementation of GPP by Member States and individual contracting authorities.

 The purpose of the EU GPP criteria is to identify the main environmental impacts of each of the products and services covered, and propose clear, verifiable and ambitious criteria to address these in the procurement process.
 They are not legally binding and encompass two separate levels – core and comprehensive.
 Member States are invited to include the criteria into their national GPP policies and individual contracting authorities to use them when procuring.

 In practice, a number of Member States have either referenced the EU GPP criteria in their national action plans, or adopted criteria which reflect these quite closely.
-For example, in the UK the Government Buying Standards are largely aligned with the EU GPP criteria, with some variations in scope/ambition depending on the product group.
-A table comparing the two criteria sets is available here (date of comparison: March 2011).

 Variations in the criteria adopted may reflect national differences in the market availability of products/services, approach to procurement and environmental and other priorities.
 Similarly individual contracting authorities may choose to adapt the criteria to meet their particular requirements.
 Individual contracting authorities can choose which criteria to apply, in the absence of specific national laws regulating this.